NoroffFEU/development-platforms/src/content/docs/frameworks/Bootstrap/bootstrap-case-study.md

 npm install bootstrap
 ```

-The import Bootstrap into your main JavaScript file:
+Then import Bootstrap into your main JavaScript file:

 ```javascript
 import "bootstrap";